Yunnan Budget Tour: The Tea and Horse Road

 Travel the Yunnan Province: Trip from Dali to Shaxi

 From Dali, your trip will continue on to the tranquil village of Shaxi.
 Shaxi village was formerly one of the most important and prosperous trading posts of the Tea Horse Road.
 The “Tea Horse Road” was a network of trading routes for transporting goods between tea production areas in South Yunnan to Tibet.
 Primarily tea from Xishuangbanna was transported along this trade route to Tibet and salt and horses were transported to Yunnan in the opposite direction.

-Lijiang old town and Shuhe village
+Lijiang walking tour and Cycling tour Shuhe village

 On first glance, it would seem surprising that we have booked your accommodation for the Yunnan Budget Tour in Shuhe village rather than Lijiang old town.
 However, Shuhe village is far less touristic than its big brother Lijiang.
 Shuhe is located 9km north of Lijiang and is a wonderful base to discover the area of Lijiang on your own.
 Lijiang old town can easily be reached from Shuhe in around 15 minutes with the public bus service.

 From Shuhe, you can enjoy wonderfully beautiful bicycle tours.
 One of the possible bicycle tours begins in Shuhe and leads you, in the shadow of the snow-covered Jade Dragon Mountain, to Baisha, birthplace of the first king of the Naxi Kingdom.